Fundamentals of Intensive Care Pharmacy

 • Includes 14-hours of self-directed e-Learning modules on core ICU topics AND

-• 2x 2-hour interactive face-to-face or virtual case-based workshops AND
+• 2x 2-hour interactive virtual case-based workshops facilitated by a Lead or Senior ICU pharmacist AND

-• 2-day experiential placement in the Alfred ICU (includes a Mini-CEX & OSCE with an experienced ICU pharmacist)
+• 2-day (8 hours per day) experiential placement in the Alfred ICU (includes a Mini-CEX & OSCE with an experienced ICU pharmacist)

-Not ready to start the program right now?
+Not ready to start the course right now?
+Have more questions?

 Enter your details below to express your interest or ask us a question about this program and our Pharmacy Learning and Development team will be in touch.